audioxide/data/data/posts/20210925-reviews-weezer-pinkerton.md

   - "#dbc397"
   - "#dbc397"
 pullquote: Brave and utterly hopeless all at once
 summary: I came for the singalong hooks of “El Scorcho”, “Pink Triangle”, and “Falling for You”, but I stayed for the stories Rivers told about himself - alone in his college dorm, sniffing envelopes sent to him by female fans, his leg held together by pins, fantasising about loves lost and loves unrequited.
-It’s difficult to stare but impossible to look away.
 week: 280
 blurb: Come for the singalong hooks of “El Scorcho”, “Pink Triangle”, and “Falling for You”, stay for Rivers Cuomo’s tales of loves lost and loves unrequited.
 artistMBID: 6fe07aa5-fec0-4eca-a456-f29bff451b04